westial/commotalkie/README.md

 CommoTalkie
 ===========

-This project is the abstraction of use cases for sending and receiving lightweight encrypted messages.
+Library for sending and receiving lightweight encrypted messages.
 The main purpose of these features is a safe communication link between low power resource devices.

 "Keep it tiny" is one of the most important requirements of this project.